wikimedia/elematch/README.md

 - **Quoted attributes**: All attribute values are quoted using single or double quotes (HTML5, XMLSerializer).

+### Possible speed-up for XMLSerializer output

-The current version pays a 30% performance penalty for *avoiding* the following
+The current version pays a ~15% performance penalty for *avoiding* the following
 requirement:

 - **`<` escaped in attribute values**: In attribute values, the left angle